 Myth # 1.
 All Real Estate Agents Are the Same.

-It is a very simple and common real estate myth is that all real estate agents are the same.
-This myth can lead to buyers and sellers making a big mistake when selecting real estate agents to represent their interest.
+Is a very simple and common real estate myth is that all real estate agents are the same.
+This myth can lead to buyers and sellers making a big mistake when selecting real estate agents to represent their interests.
 Remember one thing every agent has a different ability, experience, skills, and different traits.
 Although a few photos and minimal listing descriptions may be adequate in the eyes of one agent, another agent can’t imagine presenting a listing that wasn’t properly prepped for sale with staging.

 Myth # 2.
 It is all about location.

 This real estate myth is so widespread that it is often referred to as a rule of real estate!
 Many in the industry will tell you that a house’s location is the first, and the most important, determining factor when it comes to the price and the desirability of the home.
 In reality, though, this is giving geography a little too much credit.

 Does location matter?
 Yes.
 In many cases, this might help get potential buyers to check out the property However, location is not the be-all and end-all of the industry.
 Price is often what gets the deal done.